 Schedule a Hearing With the DMV

-Drivers that do not request the hearing will have their licenses automatically revoked.
-This suspension is not reliant upon a conviction and can occur before your criminal case even goes to trial.
+Drivers who do not request the hearing will face a mandatory license suspension.
+This suspension is not reliant upon a conviction and can occur before your criminal case goes to trial.

 Drivers accused under VC 23152(a) do not just have to accept the charges they are facing.
-Several defenses may be effective in a DUI case.
-A criminal defense lawyer in Los Angeles may be able to build a defense by arguing several points.
-Below are the two most common arguments used to fight VC 23152(a).
+Several defenses may be effective in a DUI case to show reasonable doubt that a driver broke the law.
+Common defenses include arguing that:

 Police officers are not permitted to stop drivers for no reason.
-If a lawyer can prove that a police officer did not have cause to stop you, it could allow any evidence gathered against you to be suppressed.
+If a lawyer can prove that a police officer did not have cause to stop you, it could allow us to suppress any evidence gathered against you.

 You Were Not Impaired